Corporate Filings

-Opportunistic entities regularly target Georgia businesses by sending letters in which they offer to file corporate registration forms on their behalf with the Secretary of State.
+1. They send letters in which they offer to file corporate registration forms on the business’ behalf with the Secretary of State.
 While some mailings of this nature may be legitimate, many are deceptive solicitations that use high-pressure tactics designed to trick businesses into paying high prices for services they may not need.
-These scammers may even try to dupe businesses by disguising the solicitation as a letter from a government agency or a bill.
-They typically charge several times as much as you would pay if you filed the forms yourself.
+These scammers may even try to dupe businesses by disguising the solicitation as a letter from a government agency or as a bill.
+They typically charge several times the amount you would pay if you filed the forms yourself.
 Moreover, it is actually very simple to file corporate filings with the Secretary of State, so paying a third party to do so for you doesn’t really save a lot of time or effort.

-To help prevent businesses from being misled by these deceptive solicitations, Georgia enacted new legislation effective July 1, 2021 (see O.C.G.A. § 10-1-393.16), which states that anyone who sends any written solicitation for services relating to corporate filings shall include, in at least 16 point Helvetica font at the top of and at least two inches apart from any other text on such solicitation, the words:
+To help prevent businesses and organizations from being misled by these deceptive solicitations, Georgia enacted legislation in the 2021 and 2022 sessions (see O.C.G.A. § 10-1-393.16), which states that anyone who sends any written solicitation for services relating to corporate filings or employment or labor related posters or notices shall include, in at least 16-point Helvetica font at the top of and at least two inches apart from any other text on such solicitation, the words:

 “THIS IS A SOLICITATION.
 THIS IS NOT A BILL OR OFFICIAL GOVERNMENT DOCUMENT AND HAS NOT BEEN SENT BY THE GEORGIA SECRETARY OF STATE'S OFFICE.”